oyaa48/mangrove/README.md

 # Mangrove

-Mangrove is a personal Unix-like operating system written from scratch in C.
+Mangrove is my personal operating system, written from scratch in C.

 ## Philosophy

+A few ideas guide the project:

 - Write as much of the operating system as practical.
 - Prefer simplicity over unnecessary abstraction.
+- Build a coherent system rather than a collection of loosely connected components.
-- Remain free software under the GNU GPLv3.
+- Keep it free software under the GPLv3.

 ## Vision

-Mangrove aims to provide a complete desktop operating system with a custom bootloader, a monolithic kernel, a POSIX-compatible userland, and an integrated graphical environment designed around a cohesive user experience.
+I'm building Mangrove with the goal of creating a complete desktop operating system featuring:

+- A custom UEFI bootloader.
+- A monolithic kernel.
+- A POSIX-compatible userspace.

+Rather than assembling an operating system from existing projects, I want Mangrove to feel like a single, cohesive system with software designed just for it.

 ## Status

-Mangrove is in active development.
-Development is currently focused on the core operating system before userspace and the graphical desktop.
+Mangrove is a long-term personal project and is under active development.

+Right now I'm focused on the kernel and hardware drivers before moving on to userspace and the graphical desktop.